 [Episcopal News Service – Washington, D.C.]
 After spending the evening of Oct.
 2 answering questions and taking comments about its work, the Task Force for Reimagining the Episcopal Church is refining its recommendations to General Convention on structural changes to the church.

 TREC’s last face-to-face meeting before its report to General Convention is due began with the 2.5-hour gathering Oct.
 2. The event was webcast live from Washington National Cathedral.
-It is also due to be available on demand for later viewing here and here.
 The agenda included 10-minute presentations from some TREC members each followed by 15-minute question-and-comment periods.
 A 40-minute question-and-comment period rounded out the meeting.
 Questions, concerns and comments were taken from the audience in the cathedral as well as from people sending in questions via e-mail and Twitter.

 The task force recently released a letter to the church outlining what it called “our thinking and emerging recommendations” on structural changes it will make to the 2015 meeting of General Convention.
 It said in that letter that its final report, due to be made public at the end of November, would “illustrate how these recommended changes would help The Episcopal Church to more effectively and efficiently address critical and urgent agenda items, with the flexibility to innovate and experiment more rapidly and to adopt bold courses of action where necessary.”